pFransozi/pFransozi.github.io/_posts/2023-04-22-array-theory-algorithms.md

 ## Get product of all other elements

-The algorithm aims change each value of an array by the product of all other elements.
-For example, if we have an array a = [3, 2, 1], applying the algorithm should result in a new array with values [2, 3, 6].
+This problem requires an algorithm that aims change each value of an array by the product of all other elements.
+For example, if an array as a = [3, 2, 1], the result must be a new array as [2, 3, 6].

-Let's create a test file to drive the development and first one is an empty array.
-For that, I create a class with a method that will be responsible for main task of get product of all other elements.
-And the result must be an empty array as well.
+Based on that, let's start our development creating a test file to drive the coding.
+First test testes an empty array, calling a method that will be responsible for main task of get product of all other elements.
+But in this stage, the result must be an empty array as well.

-Next I show the steps to create it, but the entire code can be access [here](https://github.com/pFransozi/algorithms/tree/main/py-array-get-product-of-all-other-elements){:target="_blank"}.
+Next I'll show the steps to create it, but the entire code can be access [here](https://github.com/pFransozi/algorithms/tree/main/py-array-get-product-of-all-other-elements){:target="_blank"}.

 First test method.